lifting-bits/mcsema/docs/CommonErrors.md

 **Possible fixes:** There is likely a bug in an instruction implementation.
 Does your instruction create new blocks?
 If yes, did you update the "current block to add stuff to" (the `block` argument to the instruction implementation handler)?
 It is passed as a reference to a pointer, so `block = newBlock;` will update it.

-**Debugging Hints:**: Use the `--print-before-all` flag to `mcsema-lift` to dump generated IR to a file.
+**Debugging Hints:** Use the `--print-before-all` flag to `mcsema-lift` to dump generated IR to a file.
 Look through it backwards to identify the terminator-less block, and its corresponding x86 instruction.

 ## NIY Error